allan7yin/allan7yin/README.md

 * Machine Learning + Deep Learning
 * Staying up to date with relevant AI research

+🔭 Current Activity:
+* Taking co250 (Introduction to Optimization)
+* Learning deep learning and neural networks with Keras and TensorFlow

 💬 Reach me by email or LinkedIn! allanyin17@gmail.com | www.linkedin.com/in/allan-yin